 As a practical example, he describes a situation that we know from the saying “where there are many nannies, there is a crippled child.”

-“The government had several thousand “kids” that needed to be “looked after.”
+“The government had several thousand “children” that needed to be “looked after.”
 And now each “child” has his own “mom” (a supervisory board with real powers).
-But this “mommy” does not steal responsibility.
-She shows the way to the “school”, but the “child” goes and learns himself - he approves the course that the head of the enterprise follows,” the expert explains what will change during the reform.
+But this “mommy” doesn’t steal responsibility.
+She shows the way to the “school”, but the “child” goes and studies himself - he approves the course that the head of the enterprise is following,” the expert explains what will change during the reform.

 According to him, the changes open up opportunities for attracting professional specialists to leadership positions - the state will now be able to hire effective managers with market salaries.
 It is these “market wages” for unprofitable enterprises, and even during war, that cause the most criticism from the public.
 But the expert insists that this is a positive thing.